 In some people's minds, eating well means following a diet or having restrictions.
 Yet, this is not the case at all.
 It is the quality of nutrition and not necessarily the quantity of food that determines its impact on your health.
 Above all, better nutrition involves making better choices.

 Eating more fruits, vegetables, fish, and fibre-rich foods, for instance, is a simple and effective strategy.
-Reducing your consumption of alcohol, salt, calorie-rich foods, and foods that are high in fat and sugar will also help to improve nutrition.
+Limiting your consumption of alcohol, salt, calorie-rich foods that are high in fat or sugar will also help to improve nutrition.
 Aim for the long-term benefits to get the best out of the process.
-The best advice is to follow Canada Food Guide recommendations which can be found at: http://www.hc-sc.gc.ca/fn-an/food-guide-aliment/index-eng.php.
+The best advice is to follow the recommendations of Canada’s Food Guide, which can be found at: http://www.hc-sc.gc.ca/fn-an/food-guide-aliment/index-eng.php.

 It is a well-known fact that sedentariness in Canadians of all ages has become a major public health concern over the years.
 The beneficial effects of regular physical activity on health have been proven.
-The main message is as follows: each individual should practise 30 minutes of moderate physical activity almost every day.
-There is no need to be an athlete or to wish to become one!
+The main message is as follows: everyone should practise at least 30 minutes of physical activity every day of the week.
+There is no need to be an athlete or to strive to become one!

 If you change your diet and become more active, you should eventually see the benefits on your physical appearance.
 Obesity and being overweight are significant risk factors for several diseases, including type 2 diabetes, high blood pressure, heart disease, and some types of cancer.
 Not to mention their harmful effects on well-being and self-esteem.

 Does the prospect of dieting put you off?
 That is understandable.
-Rest assured—there is no need to follow a diet that focuses on restriction to lose weight.
+There is no need to follow a restrictive diet to lose weight.
 On the contrary, by adopting a healthy lifestyle, from a nutrition and exercise perspective, you will have a good chance of reaching your healthy weight and of maintaining it.
-Don't compromise your long-term weight loss goals for speed!
+Don't compromise your long-term weight loss goals for haste!

-In order to remain active and in top physical form, your body needs rest.
+In order to remain in top shape, your body needs rest.
 Stress can cause sleep problems and in turn, a lack of sleep can lead to stress.
 Therefore, proper sleep hygiene is essential to physical and mental health in the same way as adequate stress management.

-How many hours do you sleep per day?
+How many hours sleep do you get on average?
 It may be time to increase this number if it turns out to be insufficient.
-Although needs may vary from one person to another, it is generally estimated that an adult should sleep between seven and eight hours a night.
-What matters is that you feel rested when you awaken and throughout the day.
-As for stress, it is very difficult to quantify or to eliminate, but it can be reduced or better managed.
-Recognized stress management techniques such as yoga, meditation, breathing exercises, and massage therapy can be beneficial.
+Although needs may vary from one person to another, it is generally estimated that an adult should sleep between seven to eight hours a night.
+As for stress, it is very difficult to quantify or eliminate, but it can be reduced or better managed.
+Recognized stress management techniques such as yoga, meditation, breathing exercises, and massage therapy can help.

 Do you tell yourself every year that it is time to do away with cigarettes?
-Do you find it difficult to attain this objective?
-Rest assured—you are not alone.
-You are aware that quitting smoking would bring you many benefits, but the will and courage to achieve it sometimes eludes you.
-It makes sense to turn to allies who can help you to beat the nasty habit.
+Do you find it difficult to reach this goal?
+Rest assured—you’re not alone.
+You know that quitting smoking would bring you many benefits, but you lack the will and courage?
+It makes sense to turn to allies who can help you quit for good.

-A number of resources are at your disposal.
-Pharmacists, among other resources, can help you in various ways—they can offer you support, information, valuable advice, and help you choose a smoking cessation aid.
-They can even prescribe a nicotine replacement therapy such as a patch, chewing gum, lozenges, inhalers or sprays.
-Call upon their expertise to improve your chances of success.
-If you succeed, at the end of the year, Santa Claus and your friends and family will recognize your great wisdom!
+There are a number of resources at your disposal.
+Pharmacists, among other resources, can help you in various ways—they can offer you support, information, valuable advice, and prescribe a smoking cessation aid.
+Call on their expertise to improve your chances of success.